Smittyvb/condenser/README.md

 docker run -it --env SDC_DATABASE_URL="mysql://user:pass@hostname/databasename" -p 8080:8080 steemit/condenser
 ```

-If you would like to modify, build, and run condenser using docker, it's as
+If you would like to modify, build, and run Condenser using docker, it's as
 simple as pulling in the github repo and issuing one command to build it,
 like this: